Mateus-Redivo/Mateus-Redivo/README.md

 ### <div align="center">I'm Mateus, a student at UEMG - Passos</div>

-- 🔭 I’m currently on the eighth period of information systems
+-🎓 Graduated in Information Systems from UEMG - Passos

+-👨‍🏫 Currently teaching in the areas of Object-Oriented Programming, Software Architecture, and Algorithms

-- 🌱 I’m currently learning C language, Java, and SQL
+-💻 Always learning — currently focused on Python, C, Java, and SQL

-- ❓ Ask me about anything
+-💬 Open to questions, ideas, and tech conversations

-- ⚡ Fun fact: I use tabs over spaces
+-⚡ Fun fact: I proudly use tabs over spaces 😎

 <br/>